tmkim/mle-basic/README.txt

     - Work on timer !
     >> Timer works pretty well~
         - timer starts at appropriate value
-        - timer pauses on submit -> saves value and can update database with new value (TODO)
+        - timer pauses on submit -> saves value and can update database with new value (DONE)
         - timer starts again on prev/next
         - cleaned up "timer" component